FourFangedCow/UnityVN/README.md

 # UnityVN
-Unity Visual Novel Base
+A Visual Novel project based in Unity.

-Probably useful for something stupid.